 Do I need to sign up to play these Memorial Day trivia games?

-How do I host one of these games for a large remote or in-person team?
+How do I run a Memorial Day trivia game for a remote or in-person office team?

-Can I customize these games with my own questions?
+Can I customize these Memorial Day games with my own questions?

-Are these games appropriate for kids and K–12 classrooms?
+Are these Memorial Day trivia games appropriate for kids and K–12 classrooms?

-What game format works best for a large Memorial Day party?
+What Memorial Day trivia game format works best for a large party?

 📚 Further Reading